elmtree-askmo/cloudcannon-app/content/learn/mathematics/what-is-vertical-symmetry-in-the-context-of-reflections.md

 url: /learn/mathematics/questions/what-is-vertical-symmetry-in-the-context-of-reflections
 score: -1.0
 related_article1:
-    id: 162409
-    title: >-
-        How can orientation changes lead to confusion in reflections?
-    subject: Physics
-    url: /learn/physics/questions/how-can-orientation-changes-lead-to-confusion-in-reflections
-related_article2:
     id: 162395
-    title: >-
-        What role does symmetry play in geometric figures?
+    title: What role does symmetry play in geometric figures?
     subject: Mathematics
     url: /learn/mathematics/questions/what-role-does-symmetry-play-in-geometric-figures
+related_article2:
+    id: 162406
+    title: What is the mirror image concept in reflections?
+    subject: Mathematics
+    url: /learn/mathematics/questions/what-is-the-mirror-image-concept-in-reflections
 related_article3:
-    id: 162634
+    id: 162403
-    title: >-
-        How does reflecting a triangle differ from reflecting a quadrilateral?
+    title: What differences in position and orientation occur after a reflection?
     subject: Mathematics
-    url: /learn/mathematics/questions/how-does-reflecting-a-triangle-differ-from-reflecting-a-quadrilateral
+    url: /learn/mathematics/questions/what-differences-in-position-and-orientation-occur-after-a-reflection
 related_article4:
-    id: 162411
+    id: 162813
-    title: >-
-        How is congruence maintained in reflections?
+    title: What are the effects of reflections on the position and orientation of figures?
     subject: Mathematics
-    url: /learn/mathematics/questions/how-is-congruence-maintained-in-reflections
+    url: /learn/mathematics/questions/what-are-the-effects-of-reflections-on-the-position-and-orientation-of-figures
 related_article5:
-    id: 162395
+    id: 162632
-    title: >-
-        What role does symmetry play in geometric figures?
+    title: How do reflections maintain the size and shape of geometric figures?
     subject: Mathematics
-    url: /learn/mathematics/questions/what-role-does-symmetry-play-in-geometric-figures
+    url: /learn/mathematics/questions/how-do-reflections-maintain-the-size-and-shape-of-geometric-figures
 ---

 &nbsp;